 What to do when kids say church is boring

 Kids don’t just have to sit and tolerate services.
 They can be invited into the experience and my guess is, if we engage with them during service time, we may just find out that we too get more from the service.
 (BTW, these ideas were inspired from an insert from Christ Church Parish in Raleigh, N.C., and a pew card we use at my church.)

 - Sit toward the front where it is easier for your little ones to see and hear what is going on.
 They tire of looking at the backs of others’ heads.

 - Quietly explain parts of the service and actions of the ministers and whisper the sermon to them in words they can understand.

-- If you have to leave the service, feel free to do so but feel free to come back as well!
+- If you have to leave the service, feel free to do so.
+Fut feel free to come back as well!

 - Let your kids doodle and color in church.
 Often when their hands are busy, their minds are engaged with the service more than you realize.

-So many times I have parents tell me, “I didn’t think my child was listening to the sermon at all but then later, he said something almost word-for-word that the pastor had shared!”
+So many times parents tell me, “I didn’t think my child was listening to the sermon at all but then later, he said something almost word-for-word that the pastor had shared!”

 Kids are a lot more perceptive than we give them credit for.

-The next time your child says, “I don’t want to go to church.
-It’s boring!!” and they will because they are kids, give them a hug and say, “I know it can be boring sometimes, but that’s not why we go to church.
-We go to church because we are part of the body of Christ.
+The next time your child says, “I don’t want to go.
+Church is boring!!” (and they will, because they are kids) give them a hug.
+Say, “I know it can be boring sometimes.
+But that’s not why we go to church.
+We go because we’re part of the body of Christ.
 And you are an important part of Christ’s body.
 If you aren’t there, a piece is missing.
 Who knows?
-God might use you today to encourage someone who is sad, to teach someone who is needing to learn, to love someone who needs to be loved.
-God might even speak to YOU if you listen closely.
+God might use you today to encourage someone who is sad, to teach someone who needs to learn, to love someone who needs to be loved.
+God might speak to you if you listen closely.
 You are special to God and to us, and we need you there!”